kadbbs/asio_http/README.md

 ***

-asio_http is an easy-to-use client library for making requests from Boost::Asio.
-It uses a simple method chaining system for building requests, similar to Python's Requests.
+ASIO_HTTP is a free, cross-platform HTTP server framework that uses Boost::asio to handle network services.
+Its API is similar to the Python Django framework.